 - Cartridge Collection Program at Epson Sites in Japan

 Epson began collecting used ink cartridges at Epson Group sites in Japan in 2011 in order to expand aid to the Bellmark program.
 Collection boxes have been installed at every Epson business site to collect cartridges from employees, business partners, and members of the community.
 The collected cartridges are recycled and Bellmark points are granted based on the number of cartridges collected.
 The points are then donated to the Bellmark Educational Support Foundation, local schools, or schools that were damaged by natural disasters.
+We donated approximately 190,000 points to the Bellmark Educational Support Foundation In fiscal 2019.

 - Ink Cartridge Satogaeri (Homecoming) Project